jiyilanzhou/Open-Grants-Program/applications/ares_protocol.md

 * define storage operator, request, result and error types
 * request external data, contains parameters and methods for how to request them.
 * describes how to integrate into parachain.
-* aggregator scans the extrinsic in the block, requests the data, and submits it
+* Aggregator scans the extrinsic in the block, requests the data, and submits it
+* Aggregator packing parachain extrinsic and receipts on chain
-* reputation council submit proof of fraud if it validates fails.
+* Validator validator data and submit proof of fraud
+* Reputation council reward and slash according to proof of fraud.

 If basic functions have been completed, `Ares` will provide decentralized pallet, including:

 * Multiple data source weight calculation
 * Random aggregators using VRF
-* Proof of fraud based on BFT voting
+* Proof of fraud verify based on BFT voting
-* reputation council slash
+* Reputation council slash
+* Aggregator staking and Validator incentive
+* Authority management of aggregator submitted data

 ### Ecosystem Fit